parvoberoi/quora_question_similarity/README.md

 example usage: python python/question_similarity.py "What are some examples of products that can be make from crude oil?"
 "What are some of the products made from crude oil?"

 PS: ensure that the two questions are provided within quotes to ensure that they are correctly parsed.
+I also provide the tfidf model that was learned as part of the full training to ensure that the results can be reproduced as well as to be used for the prediction stage.

 # Results
 The simple siamese network with very basic tfidf pre-processing was able to achieve a accuracy of 79.8% on a random 80/20 split of the quora data.